frontendlane/responsify.dev/README.md

     - video ratio 3.25
     - full page bleed
 - favicon
-- can output of the build process be stored in the "public" folder with index.html being the shortcut to the index.html inside "public" folder
 - improve animated border
     - does this provide any optimization https://www.sitepoint.com/introduction-to-hardware-acceleration-css-animations/